tjrules/blog-app-part-one/README.md

 - **HTML / EJS**: Your HTML should be semantic and valid.
 Your app uses EJS to render information on the page.
 - **Node and Express**: Your app will need to have its own server, built using Express.
 - **MVC Pattern**: Your app uses Models, Views, Controllers pattern we have gone over in class.
 - **SQL / PG-PROMISE**: Your app will need to persist data.
-Your app should have **at least two database tables**.
+Your app should have **at least two related models**.
-- **`fetch`**: (this can be post-MVP, but highly encouraged) Your app will need to make a third-party API call using `fetch` from the front-end (if you can figure out jQuery AJAX or axios, or any of the other AJAX libraries, feel free to use them).
+- Your app will need to make a third-party API call from the back-end using ANY npm package of your choosing.
     - [List of public APIs](https://github.com/toddmotto/public-apis)
     - [Another list of public APIs](https://github.com/abhishekbanthia/Public-APIs)
     - [Yet another list of public APIs](https://github.com/alexpanov/public-apis)
     - TRY OUT your API in postman before you get too emotionally invested in it, to make sure it works the way you think it does...
 - **CSS & Design**: Your app should be pleasing to look at.
 Your design should take usability into account.
-- **JavaScript or jQuery**: Your app should have some interactivity on the front end -- DOM manipulation, microinteractions, etc.

 Here are a couple of example projects: [Forum](forum.md), [Wiki](wiki.md)